Multivariate Fields of Experts for Convergent Image Reconstruction: Description of the Model

 \subsection{Generalization of the WCRR}

-In Figure~\ref{fig:comparison}, we illustrate that the potential learned via linear splines with more than 100 knots in the WCRR can be approximated almost to perfection by a simple parametric form with three degrees of freedom: Indeed, the function $t \mapsto \lambda(\rho_1^\mu(t) - \rho_1^\nu(t))$ with $\mu = 0.002$ and $\lambda = \nu = 0.098$ is visually indistinguishable from the WCRR of Figure~\ref{fig:comparison}.
-This type of potential is close to the minimax-concave penalty introduced in \cite{7938377}.
-This observation motivates the use of $\rho_d^\mu$ as a foundation for a multivariate extension, with the property that the model can reduce to the WCRR when $d = 1$.
+The WCRR \cite{23M1565243} constructs a regularization functional by applying 1-weakly convex, univariate potential functions parameterized as linear splines to learned filter responses.
+Our proposed model generalizes this framework by replacing these scalar functions with higher-dimensional analogs, a generalization directly motivated by the geometric properties of the WCRR potentials.
+Specifically, these potentials take the form $\psi_k(x) = \alpha_k^{-2}\psi(\alpha_k x)$ where a single base function $\psi$ is shared across all channels.
+In Figure~\ref{fig:comparison}, we illustrate that $\psi$ (which is learned via a linear spline with more than 100 knots) can be approximated almost to perfection by a simple three-parameter function of the form $t \mapsto \lambda(\rho_\mu^1(t) - \rho_\nu^1(t))$ with $\mu = 0.002$ and $\lambda = \nu = 0.098$.
+This observation motivates the use of $\rho^d_\mu$ as a foundation for a multivariate extension, with the property that the model can reduce to the WCRR when $d = 1$.
+This three-parameter function is closely related to the minimax-concave penalty introduced in \cite{7938377}.

 Note that the absolute value is the only one-dimensional function (up to scaling) that is a norm.
 This suggests to extend it by the consideration of the Moreau envelopes of general norms.
 We focus on norms for which both the Moreau envelope and its gradient can be computed efficiently.
+The $\ell_1$-norm decomposes into a sum of absolute values, which implies that the difference of two Moreau envelopes recovers the univariate formulation of the WCRR.

-Among the classic choices, the $\ell_2$ and $\ell_\infty$ norms are particularly tractable.
-We opt for the $\ell_\infty$ norm for two main reasons: first, it empirically leads to better reconstruction results; second, as established in \cite{unser2025}, any norm can be approximated arbitrarily well by the composition of the $\ell_\infty$ norm with a linear transformation.
-This makes it a particularly expressive and computationally attractive choice for multivariate potentials.
+The $\ell_2$ and $\ell_\infty$ norms are particularly tractable.
+We select the $\ell_\infty$-norm for two reasons: first, it yields better empirical results; second, the authors of \cite[Theorem 4]{unser2025} establish that any norm on $\mathbb{R}^d$ can be approximated to arbitrary precision by the function $\mathbf{x} \mapsto \|\mathbf{L}\mathbf{x}\|_\infty$, where $\mathbf{L}$ maps into a potentially higher-dimensional space.
+This universality property ensures that our model can represent a broad class of convex potentials simply by learning the appropriate linear filters.

 The WCRR constrains its potentials to be 1-weakly convex to ensure overall convexity during denoising, given the 1-strong convexity of the data term.
-While this has minimal impact in the univariate case, it limits performance in the multivariate setting.
-We therefore relax this constraint in our model and allow potentials with larger weak-convexity constants.
-To isolate the effect of our multivariate formulation from that of the relaxation, we also compare against a relaxed version of WCRR.
+Our optimization algorithm allows us to relax this constraint in our model without losing any convergence guarantees.